Winthrop University Scholarships (2026–2027) | Automatic, Competitive & State Aid

 How much can you save?
 Roughly the difference between out-of-state and in-state tuition — about $14,300 per year in 2025–26.

 Do you need to apply?
 Yes.
-You must be accepted into the program at Winthrop and certified by your home state’s higher education agency before enrollment.
+You must be accepted to Winthrop and certified by your home state’s ACM office before enrollment.

 ✅ Automatic Merit Scholarships